emmegamma/PyGwy-repo/README.md

 Currently there's  2 quite basic scripts available: [SXM_searchFiles](sxm_searchfiles) and [export_profiles](export_profiles).

 ### SXM_searchFiles
-This script is intended for searching files and filtering according to some properties (filename, real image size, setpoint, scantime, comments) through one or multiple folders.
+This script is intended for **searching files and filtering according to some properties** (filename, real image size, setpoint, scantime, comments) through one or multiple folders.
 It can be useful e.g. when scraping through old data.

-It is designed for Nanonis .SXM files, also after saving them as .gwy, but can be easily adapted to other formats.
+It is designed for **Nanonis .SXM** files, also after saving them as .gwy, but can be easily adapted to other formats.

-Also it can:
+It can also:
 - Search recursively through folders (by using `*` in the folder search)
-- Copy the files found to a different folder
+- Copy the found files to a different folder
   - this can be useful when searching recursively for a specific image or set of images, e.g. an overview for a presentation/publication or all images of - say - defects available, to collect them in one place for a later check
 - Customize output (print filename, setpoint, size/speed, etc.)

-It uses package [quantities](https://pypi.org/project/quantities/) to convert units, though it can be scraped out.
-Note that `pip` seemingly tries to install v.0.13 which gives an error, so I suggest trying v.
+It uses package [quantities](https://pypi.org/project/quantities/) to convert units, though it can probably be scraped out.
+Note that `pip` seemingly tries to install v.0.13 which doesn't install, so I suggest trying v.
 0.12:

 `python -m pip install quantities==0.12`

-The first part of the file contains the options/customizations available, with comments that should make them understandable
+The first part of the file contains the options/customizations available, with comments that should make them understandable:
 ```
 ### Folder and filetype ###
 # Set folder(s) to search (use *\* for recursive searches)